 The Ranging Block Index field specifies the index of the ranging block within the hyper block.

-The Address List Length field specifies the number of addresses in the Address List field.
+The Block Assignment List Length field specifies the number of Block Assignments in the Block Assignment List field.

-The Address List field carries a list of address of the network or devices that are allocated one or more round in the block identified by the Ranging Block Index field.
-For networks, short address is used.
+The Block Assignment List field carries one or more Block Assignment field.
+The Block Assignment field shall be formatted as illustrated in Figure 16B.